-When you think about Coca-Cola, what pops into your head—is it the taste?
-Or, perhaps, the fizzy brown color?
-Maybe you think of a classic or recent ad.
+When you think about Coca-Cola, what pops into your head — is it the taste?
+The fizziness?
+The dark caramel color?
+Maybe you think of a classic ad.
 If you're like me, it's the vivid red-and-white logo adorning the label.

 When you think of all of these things, you're thinking of Coca-Cola's brand as a whole.
 If lots of different Coke-related images popped into your head just now, then Coca-Cola's marketing team has done its job.